yohanalee/learnCDK/README.md

 ```

 ### 2.3.2.
 Create POST REST API
-Let's add the top 5 inspring women who changed the tech world!
-To do that, we will have to modify out lambda function.
+Let's add the top 5 inspiring women who changed the tech world!
+To do that, we will have to modify our Lambda function.

-In **lambda/hello.py**, update the existing code:
+First, in **lambda/hello.py**, update the existing code:

 ```python
 import json